 Effectively managing incidents in physical security involves having a comprehensive plan in place to address different types of incidents, as well as having trained personnel who can respond quickly and efficiently when an incident occurs.
 The plan should outline clear procedures for reporting incidents, assessing the situation, containing the incident, and notifying relevant authorities as necessary.

-By effectively managing incidents in physical security, corporate security teams can help to reduce risk, mitigate costly losses, protect brand reputation, and ensure the safety and security of their personnel and assets.
+The benefits of effective management of incidents in physical and corporate security seem obvious, as they can sometimes be life-or-death events, as we’ll discuss further on.
+But to summarize, incident management done well ensures corporate security teams can help reduce risk, mitigate costly losses, protect brand reputation, and ensure the safety and security of their personnel, locations, and assets.

 Why incident management is important